 If your house is supplied by a well, then your water is more likely to be contaminated by bacteria and parasites.
 Many bacteria and parasites occur naturally in clear water supplies.
 Others are the result of water-supply contamination by sewage and other wastes.

 2 – Invest In a Water Filter

-If you’re concerned about what is in your tap water, the best way to reduce or remove contaminants and pollutants from your tap water is to establish what is in your own tap water supply and invest in a water filter that will reduce or filter out the pollutants of concern.
+If you’re concerned about your tap water, the easiest way to reduce pollutants is to invest in a water filter.